taocpp/config/doc/Writing-Config-Files.md

 ### env

-The `env` value extensions obtains the value of an environment variable as string.
+The `env` value extensions obtain the value of an environment variable as string.
-It is an error when the environment variable does not exist unless the `env?` alternative form that also takes a default value is used.
+For plain `env` it is an error when the environment variable does not exist, the `env?` alternative form returns a default value.

 #### Example taoCONFIG Input File